Learn our story, from the beginning and into the future.

 Miller Funeral Home and Crematory was established in April 1970 by Toby and Dianne Miller under the name of Miller-Robinson Funeral Home.
 The Robinson name belonged to James H. Robinson, a licensed embalmer who agreed to partner with Toby Miller until the time he completed Embalming School and earned his embalmers license.
 Toby Miller enrolled into the funeral service program and Jefferson State Junior College in 1970 and commuted four nights a week for two years earning his degree.
 Initially, the business operated with Toby Miller being the only full time person and a couple of part time people.

 After receiving his degree in Mortuary Science the business was relocated in 1972 to its present site at 50 Hamric Dr East.
 The initial building was a modest 6000 square foot facility.
-In the same year, Congressman Bill Nichols selected him to be Oxford’s Outstanding Young Man of the Year.
-He purchased Mr. Robinson’s part of the business and officially changed the name to Miller Funeral Home.
+Toby purchased Mr. Robinson’s part of the business and officially changed the name to Miller Funeral Home.

-Miller Funeral Home Crematory was recently awarded Calhoun County’s Sustaining Business for 2010.
-Miller Funeral Home has been selected as the Best Funeral Home by the readers of the Anniston Star for 5 straight years.
+Miller Funeral Home Crematory was awarded Calhoun County’s Sustaining Business for 2010 and has been selected as the Best Funeral Home by the readers of the Anniston Star for 11 years in a row.

 Who We Are